 To learn more about the state of databases, see “A Brief Overview of the Database Landscape.”

-NoSQL database’s horizontal scaling and flexible data model means they can address large volumes of rapidly changing data, making them great for agile development, quick iterations, and frequent code pushes.
+- Flexibility: Horizontal scaling and a flexible data model also mean NoSQL databases can address large volumes of rapidly changing data, making them great for agile development, quick iterations, and frequent code pushes.

-In a nutshell, the difference between relational databases and NoSQL databases are performance, availability, and scalability.
+In a nutshell, NoSQL databases provide high performance, availability, and scalability.